 And as another bonus, you will gain access to partnerships that can enhance your own knowledge base.
 If you are working with suppliers and shippers, you will be able to tap into their specialized skills and learn from them.
 In the long run, these connections may produce new innovations.

 Don’t rush the process of finding outside vendors.
 It is easy to think that moving quickly is more advantageous, but you don’t want to end up with a new partner that is difficult to work with or inefficient.
 Set standards for shipping, product quality, and purchasing guidelines so that all parties are clear on expectations.

 Another key step in making order fulfillment better is to make it as easy as possible for customers to place an order.
 If you require anyone visiting your website to create an account and jump through too many hoops, they may take their business somewhere else.
 Streamline the process and avoid too many preliminary steps.

 Make the policies for your business clear, too.
-Can items be returned — and if so, what’s the deadline?
+Can items be returned — and if so, what is the deadline?
 Can a customer cancel a reservation, and how can they reach you with specific questions about your product?

 Set policies that are clear and easy to find on your website.
-You’ll save time upfront for the customer, and cut down on the logistical questions you may have to deal with down the road.
-Explain what shipping company you’ll use for orders, and be clear about fees related to taxes and shipping.
+You will save time upfront for the customer, and cut down on the logistical questions you may have to deal with down the road.
+Explain what shipping company you will use for orders, and be clear about fees related to taxes and shipping.